Warants/whosa/README.md

 Copyright (c) 2009-2014 Bitcoin Developers
 Copyright (c) 2011-2014 Litecoin Developers
 Copyright (c) 2014-2014 e-Gulden Developers
+Copyright (c) 2021-2021 WHOSA Developers

-What is Egulden?
+What is WHOSA?
 ----------------

-Egulden is a lite version of Bitcoin using scrypt as a proof-of-work algorithm.
+WHOSA is a lite version of Bitcoin using scrypt as a proof-of-work algorithm.
  - 2 minute block targets
  - subsidy halves in 210k blocks (~293 days)
- - ~21 million total coins
+ - ~500 million total coins
  - 25 coins per block
  - KGW algorithm

-For more information, as well as an immediately useable, binary version of the Egulden client sofware, see http://www.egulden.org.
+For more information, as well as an immediately useable, binary version of the WHOSA client sofware, see http://www.WHOSA.org.

 License
 -------

-Egulden is released under the terms of the MIT license.
+WHOSA is released under the terms of the MIT license.
 See `COPYING` for more information or see http://opensource.org/licenses/MIT.

 Development process